 The last meeting of every month is designated for officer reports.
 All officers are required to give a monthly report on their activities as required by the current standing rules.
 Time will be allotted for meet & greet of prospective members at the beginning of the meeting, as well as a review of last meeting's minutes and wiki updates.
 The house may consent to hear emergency agenda items during this meeting [HM 2-24-19] .

-Members may post agenda items on either the meeting's agenda page on the wiki or in writing on the corkboard in the commons.
+Items may be posted on the meeting's agenda page on the wiki or in writing on the corkboard in the commons.
 Members must post agenda items by Friday at noon.
 The Steward will update the meeting's wiki agenda with any items posted in writing, and post a printed copy on the commons door by Saturday at noon.
-Items not posted on both agendas will not be presented at house meeting [HM 8-24-14][HM 1-18-15].
+Items not posted on both agendas will not be presented at house meeting [HM 8-24-14][HM 1-18-15] [HM 4-22-18].

 At the beginning of house meeting the minutes taker is responsible for reading the highlights of the previous meeting notes in order to ensure the accuracy of the notes.
 The minutes will then be accepted by consensus [HM 5-17-15].

 Any changes to the wiki must be ratified by the house at the beginning of house meeting [HM 3-15-15].